 One of the main advantages of cloud web hosting is that it generally provides far better performance and website speeds than conventional web hosts.
 That is due to several reasons, not the least of which is the fact that the load can be balanced across multiple servers.
 The fact that the servers are located in different geographical regions can help to improve the website speed too.

 It should be noted that faster website speeds are definitely a desirable benefit.
 It can affect your website in many ways, and for example, the page speed can affect SEO and help to reduce the bounce rate of your website.
 Suffice to say, if your website takes advantage of cloud hosting – you could end up with more visitors and retain more of them too.

 Cost-Effective and Flexible Packages

-Compared to the rigid packages that are offered by conventional web hosts, cloud hosting tends to offer up more flexible packages.
+Compared to the rigid packages that are offered by conventional web hosts, cloud hosting tends to offer cheap prices.
 Typically it is structured so that you only pay for the resources that you use in terms of storage, bandwidth, CPU, and RAM.
 The fact that its packages are flexible tends to make it cost-effective – even though it is technically most expensive than other types of web hosts.